UtkarshPrajapati/Leetcode-Helper/TESTING.md

 3. **Inspect DOM Elements** 🔍
    - Use DevTools to inspect the extension overlay
    - Check if elements are being created as expected
+   - Test the CSS animations and transitions using the Elements panel

 4. **Manual API Testing** 🧪
    - You can test the Gemini API directly using tools like Postman
    - This helps isolate issues between the extension and the API

+5. **Icon State Testing** 🖼️
+   - Test that the extension icon changes correctly when the API key is:
+     - Configured correctly (should display enabled.png)
+     - Not configured or invalid (should display disabled.png)
+   - Verify icon changes are persistent between browser sessions